microsoft/winget-cli/doc/windows/package-manager/winget/list.md

 As stated above, the **list** command allows you to see what apps you have installed that have updates available.

-In the image below, you will notice the preview version of Terminal has an update available.
+In the image below, you will notice the current version of **Google Chrome** has an update available.

 ![list update command](images/list-update.png)